jmanhype/parlant/README.md

 ### Control that actually works
 * **Guidelines**: Control responses by writing contextual rules - like "offer limited time coupons if it's a holiday" or "make it very clear we don't offer loans if a customer asks about it".
 By using condition/action definitions, you define exactly when and how your agent should respond
-* **Glossary**: Teach your agent your business-specific terminology so that both you and customers can speak to it naturally in your language
+* **Glossary**: Teach your agent your business-specific terminology so that both you and your customers can speak to it naturally in your language
 * **Coherence checks**: Catch conflicts by having Parlant evaluate new guidelines against existing ones before they're applied
 * **Dynamic context**: Make your agent context-aware by setting user-specific variables like customer account or subscription tier.
 These shape how your agent responds to each user
 * **Guided tool use**: Control API access by linking tools to specific guidelines.
 This way, your agent only calls APIs when appropriate and with clear intent